tobixen/plann/CALENDAR_SERVER_RECOMMENDATIONS.md

 ## Things I should consider testing for

+The current test suite is sort of a by-product of the Python CalDAV library.
+Originally the idea was to just verify that the library would interoperate with different clients.
+Eventually it has grown into a test-suite that verifies how complient the different CalDAV servers are.
+I would eventually like to fork it out into a separate product - a CalDAV complience checker.
+The current code does not go far enough:

-* Possibility to add tasks and events to the same calendar.
+* It does not check if it's possible to add tasks and events (VTODO and VEVENT) to the same calendar.
 I know most servers supports it and that Zimbra does not support it, but should explicitly test this on all the servers.
-* Possibility to ask for events and tasks in the same report query.
+* The possibility to ask for events and tasks in the same report query.
 This is important for plann, as this is the default search mode.
-For xandikos, one has to explicitly add --todo or --event to get anything from a search.
+For xandikos, sometimes the search requests come out empty unless one explicitly adds --todo or --event.
 I should check if this is the same for other implementations.
+* Expansion support - I should write up dedicated tests to catch weather the server supports expansion or not (since the caldav library now does expansion on the client side, the earlier tests does not show this anymore)
+* Compatibility matrix - currently I'm editing it by hand all until all the tests are passing - but I should write code that autodetects what kind of flaws the various servers have.
+* Compatibility matrix should not be "hidden" in the test folder, it should be made available both to the caldav library and to plann, allowing the tools to do workarounds if needed.

+## Conclusion

+I've been working with the CalDAV protocol and iCalendar format now for almost ten years.
+Initially I hoped not to have to deal with the CalDAV standard itself, I hoped that I could just use other python libraries for interfacing towards the calendar server, but it didn't work out very well - soon enough I ended up with the maintainer hat for the python CalDAV client library.

+Let me be completely honest about it - I'm not happy, neither about the CalDAV standard nor the iCalendar standard.
+The protocols seems to be not very well thought-through, there are quite some problems with them.
+While the iCalendar standard is thriving, things are apparently not working out that well for the CalDAV standard.
+It's needed to install extra software on Android to support CalDAV - but yet, as far as I know, that's the only standard we have for two-way server/client calendaring communication.
+The alternative to using CalDAV is to sync the clients by downloading the full ics feed for the whole calendar every time it's synced, or to keep a local copy of all the calendar events and send/receive calendaring data on event-basis over other protocols, like email attachments.
+Neither of the solutions are good.

+The CalDAV protocol seems to be designed so that the client can be relatively simple while most of the work is done on the server side.
+That was also my idea for plann.
+One can do relatively complicated searches through CalDAV, but to ensure compatibility with all the broken servers out there, the only option seems to be to frequently download the complete calendar and do all filtring operations on the client side.

+It may be a minor problem when performing a search query and the server returns too much.
+This may be handled on the client side - I'm considering to add code to filter away the extra data.
+However, the bigger problem is when a report query returns nothing, or returns only a fraction of the components it should return.
+That may cause one to miss appointments and forget about important tasks.
+Not good!